mmarra23/NBA_HOF_ClassificationML/README.md

 **Objective**

 The goal of this project was to predict NBA players who will enter the Hall of Fame (HOF) Players from players who are currently playing or have Retired after 2018.
-The approach would try different classifiers and identify the most accurate models used in the prediction based on the Precision and ROC primarly.
+The approach would try different classifiers and identify the most accurate models used in the prediction based on the Precision and ROC primarily.

 **Data Selection**